SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteversioninfo.md

 ## string InvoiceCountry

-The quote has an address for Invoicing.
+The quote has an address for invoicing.
 Should be stored as ISO code or something…

 ## bool HasOwnInvoiceAddress

-The quote has an address for Invoicing.
+The quote has an address for invoicing.
 This will typically be copied from the company's addresses.

 ## string ERPPaymentTermsKey

-Either a List id to an id from a connector provided list, or, if the connection doesn’t support lists, a text.
+Either a list ID to an ID from a connector provided list, or, if the connection doesn't support lists, a text.

-For instance: ‘Standard 30 days’.
+For example: "Standard 30 days".

 ## string ERPPaymentTypeKey

-Either a List id to an id from a connector provided list, or, if the connection doesn’t support lists, a text.
+Either a list ID to an ID from a connector provided list, or, if the connection doesn't support lists, a text.

-For instance: ‘Invoice’.
+For example: "Invoice".

 ## string ERPDeliveryTermsKey

-Either a List id to an id from a connector provided list, or, if the connection doesn’t support lists, a text.
+Either a list ID to an ID from a connector provided list, or, if the connection doesn't support lists, a text.

-For instance: ‘FOB’ (‘Free on board’).
+For : "FOB" ("Free on board").

 ## string ERPDeliveryTypeKey

-Either a List id to an id from a connector provided list, or, if the connection doesn’t support lists, a text.
+Either a list ID to an ID from a connector provided list, or, if the connection doesn't support lists, a text.

-For instance: ‘Air’.
+For example: "Air".

 ## int Rank